Carsharing: By conventional companies

 In corporate car sharing, the company shares the vehicles and allows multiple employees (rather than just one) to make use of a company car, at times when they actually need it.
 The vehicles are made available from a corporate car sharing pool, and shared for a fixed or flexible period of time.
 One shared car could replace up to 8 non-shared cars.
 However, car-sharing does involves an additional processing and associated costs.
 Still, it reduces fleet-related costs over the long term and allow employees to save not only on costs but also on time.

-Peer-to-peer carsharing
+Peer-to-peer car sharing

-Peer-to-peer carsharing, sometimes referred to as P2P or Personal Vehicle Sharing, operates similarly to round-trip carsharing in trip and payment type.
+Peer-to-peer car sharing, sometimes referred to as P2P or Personal Vehicle Sharing, operates similarly to round-trip car sharing in trip and payment type.
 However, the vehicles themselves are typically privately owned or leased with the sharing system operated by a third-party.

 Fractional ownership

 Fractional ownership allows users to co-own a vehicle and share its costs and use.

-Neighborhood fractional ownership carsharing is often promoted as an alternative to owning a car where public transit, walking, and cycling can be used most of the time and a car is only necessary for out-of-town trips, moving large items, or special occasions.
+Neighborhood fractional ownership car sharing is often promoted as an alternative to owning a car where public transit, walking, and cycling can be used most of the time and a car is only necessary for out-of-town trips, moving large items, or special occasions.
 It can also be an alternative to owning multiple cars for households with more than one driver.